Alfresco/acs-deployment/docs/helm/examples/alf_license.md

 EOF
 ```

-## Configure tha chart to leverage that secret.
+## Configure the chart to leverage that secret.

 In the chart value file add the following: